 Quality control trains oncologists how to assess the quality of care from various perspectives.
 These analyses open opportunities for future improvements of cancer care.

 Module 7: Master's Thesis ( ETCS Points: 15 )

 Date: The Master's thesis is to be finished within 6 months from the admisson date to the submission date.

 Chairman: Dean of Studies

 Workload: 450 hours

-Students should be able to: Perform an original scientific project in the field of Interdisciplinary Oncology, Clinical Research, Advanced Therapies and Integrated Concepts or Management Summarize the data in written report in the context of published data Critically discuss published data related to their project in a scientific presentation
+Students should be able to: Perform an original scientific project in the field of Interdisciplinary Oncology, Clinical Research, Advanced Therapies and Integrated Concepts or Management.
+Students must summarize the data in a written report in the context of published data, critically discuss published data related to their project in a scientific presentation.

 Thesis work: compulsory subject